Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Methodological Development

 \subsubsection{Summarizing overlap in a partitioning}

 Our development so far has provided us with pairwise overlap measures for $k$-means-type (Section~\ref{2overlap.kmns.groups}) and composite (Section~\ref{2overlap.comp.groups}) groups.
 For a $K$-groups (whether of the composite or $k$-means type) partitioning, we get $K\choose2$ pairwise overlap measures.
-Summarizing the pairwise overlaps is important to provide a sense of clustering complexity so \citet{maitraandmelnykov10} originally proposed two measures: $\check\omega$ (maximum of all pairwise overlaps) and $\bar\omega$ (average of all $K\choose2$ pairwise overlaps).
-For greater control, they proposed regulating both $\check\omega$ and $\bar\omega$ and demonstrated (see Figures 2 and 3 of~\citep{maitraandmelnykov10}) the ability to summarize a wide range of cluster geometries.
-Recognizing, however, that controlling two measures is cumbersome, later versions of the {\sc CARP}~\citep{melnykovandmaitra11} and {\sc MixSim}~\citep{melnykovetal12} software packages borrowed ideas from \citet{maitra10} to obtain the {\em generalized overlap} $\ddot\omega=(\check\lambda_{\bOmega}-1)/(K-1)$ where $\check\lambda_{\bOmega}$ is the largest eigenvalue of the (symmetric) matrix $\bOmega$ of pairwise overlaps $\omega_{l,k}$ ($\omega_{\bmC_k\bmC_l}$ for composite groups) and with diagonal entries that are all 1.
-The generalized overlap $\ddot\omega$ takes values in [0,1] with zero indicating perfect separation between all groups at a distributional level and 1 indicating indistinguishability between any of them.
+Summarizing the pairwise overlap measures is important to provide a sense of clustering complexity so \citet{maitraandmelnykov10} originally proposed regulating $\check\omega$ (maximum of all pairwise overlaps) and $\bar\omega$ (average of all $K\choose2$ pairwise overlaps) and demonstrated~(see Figures 2 and 3 of~\citep{maitraandmelnykov10}) the ability to summarize a wide range of cluster geometries.
+However, because specifying two measures simultaneously is cumbersome, later versions of the {\sc CARP}~\citep{melnykovandmaitra11} and {\sc MixSim}~\citep{melnykovetal12} software packages borrowed ideas from \citet{maitra10} to obtain the {\em generalized overlap} $\ddot\omega=(\check\lambda_{\bOmega}-1)/(K-1)$ where $\check\lambda_{\bOmega}$ is the largest eigenvalue of the (symmetric) matrix $\bOmega$ of pairwise overlaps $\omega_{l,k}$ ($\omega_{\bmC_k\bmC_l}$ for composite groups) and with diagonal entries that are all 1. $\ddot\omega$ lies in [0,1] with zero indicating perfect separation between all group densities and 1 indicating indistinguishability between any of them.
 In this paper, we obtain the estimated generalized overlap $\ddot{\hat\omega}$ using the estimated matrix $\hat\bOmega$ with off-diagonal entries given by the kernel-estimated pairwise overlaps $\hat\omega_{l,k}$ or $\hat\omega_{\bmC_k\bmC_l}$, depending on whether we have simple $k$-means-type or composite groups.